tilburgsciencehub/website/content/topics/Collaborate-share/Project-management/project-management-GH/Overleaf.md

 ---

 ## Overview
-When it comes to scientific document creation, [**Overleaf**](https://www.overleaf.com/) stands out as an online {{< katex >}}\LaTeX{{< /katex >}} editor.
+When it comes to scientific document creation, [**Overleaf**](https://www.overleaf.com/) stands out as an online $\LaTeX$ editor.
 With a very user-friendly interface and structure, Overleaf facilitates seamless collaboration in the cloud.
 By enabling real-time creation, editing, and sharing of documents, it empowers multiple collaborators to contribute effectively, fostering efficient teamwork.

 ## Setting up your Overleaf account
 Simply use your email address to set up an account.